sentinel-official/docs/docs/full-node-setup/upgrade.md

 ## Automatic Upgrade: Cosmovisor

-If you’re using or planning to use Cosmovisor (see the [guide](/full-node-setup/validate/essential-tools/cosmovisor)), the upgrade process will be mostly automatic.
+If you’re using or planning to use Cosmovisor (see the [setup guide](/full-node-setup/system-unit#option-2-cosmovisorservice)), the upgrade process will be mostly automatic.
 Once the new binary is built and placed in the correct directory, Cosmovisor will take care of the rest.

 :::note
 Upgrades can be either consensus-breaking or non-consensus-breaking.